 Staff training

-Training is provided for senior staff so that they are able to support staff across the school.
+Training is provided for senior staff so that they can support staff across the school.
 A senior member of staff will always support other staff across the school.

 Telling parents when force has been used on their child